-4. Does your mouse work now?
+Does your mouse work now?

 Yes: Replace the keyboard.
+No: Replace the logic board.
 My keys are sticky or slow to respond.

 - 1. Try a known good keyboard.

 - 2. Open System Preferences.
 Click on the keyboard and mouse icon.
 Adjust the "key repeat speed and delay until repeat" rate.

-- 3. Replace the keyboard.
+- Replace the keyboard.